 Glacier Bay National Park, Alaska

-The national park covers 13,287 square kilometres of the UNESCO-designated St Elias Park and Reserve, sharing the listing with adjacent parks in Canada.
-It is accessible only by boat or small plane — no roads reach Gustavus, the small town at the bay’s entrance.
-This limited access keeps visitor numbers relatively low: about 500,000 per year, most of them on cruise ships that pass through the bay on permit.
+The national park covers 13,287 square kilometres of southeast Alaska, part of a UNESCO-designated complex shared with adjacent parks in Canada.
+No roads reach Gustavus, the small town at the bay’s entrance; access is by boat or small plane only.
+This keeps visitor numbers relatively low – about 500,000 per year, most on cruise ships passing through on permit.

 Seeing the Glaciers

 The bay divides into two main inlets at its upper end: Muir Inlet to the east and the West Arm to the northwest.
-The active tidewater glaciers — those that reach the sea and calve icebergs — are concentrated in the upper portions.
-Margerie Glacier, at the head of the West Arm, is the most visited: a 34km glacier with a face about 100 metres high and 1.6km wide that actively calves into the bay.
-The sound of calving is audible from considerable distance; the actual collapse of ice sections into the water requires patience and attentiveness.
+The active tidewater glaciers – those that reach the sea and calve icebergs – are in the upper portions.
+Margerie Glacier at the head of the West Arm is the most visited: 34 kilometres long with a face about 100 metres high and 1.6 kilometres wide that actively calves into the bay.
+The sound of calving carries considerable distance; watching the actual collapse of ice sections requires patience.

-Cruise ships are required to slow to 10 knots or less near the upper bay to reduce noise and wave impact.
-The captain will typically hold position near the glacier face for 30-60 minutes.
-For kayakers operating from Bartlett Cove, reaching the upper bay takes several days of paddling; the NPS issues backcountry permits for camping on the beaches.
+Cruise ships slow to 10 knots near the upper bay and typically hold position near the glacier face for 30 to 60 minutes.
+For kayakers from Bartlett Cove, reaching the upper bay takes several days of paddling; the NPS issues backcountry permits for beach camping.

-The bay’s location in the middle of one of the most productive marine ecosystems on the Pacific coast means the wildlife viewing is the equal of the glacier viewing.
-Humpback whales feed in the lower bay from June through September; the population is large enough and the bay shallow enough that sightings from the park’s daily tour boat are essentially guaranteed.
-Dall porpoises, Steller sea lions, harbor seals hauled out on icebergs, and brown bears on the beaches are regular sightings.
+Humpback whales feed in the lower bay from June through September; the population is large enough and the bay shallow enough that sightings from the daily NPS tour boat are essentially guaranteed.
+Dall porpoises, Steller sea lions, harbor seals hauled out on icebergs, and brown bears on beaches are regular sightings.

 Getting There